en |

 Traveling to Cuba under the “support for the Cuban people” category is straightforward for Americans, as long as you make sure to engage in activities that involve the Cuban people or spend money on food, accommodations, and recreation in places that are owned and operated by Cuban citizens.

-In order to make sure that you’ve fulfilled the requirements of the “support for the Cuban people” category, you’ll want to hang on to any receipts or invoices you are given during your stay.
+To make sure that you’ve fulfilled the requirements of the “support for the Cuban people” category, you’ll want to hang on to any receipts or invoices you are given during your stay.

 Now that you understand the categories for travel to Cuba for Americans, you will want to also understand what type of visa documentation you need to enter the country.